 - Light: Steel studs are lighter to carry and store than wood because they are hollow inside.

-- Good for Problem Areas: Because they are impervious to moisture, steel studs work well in bathrooms and water-prone basements.
+- Good for Problem Areas: Since they are impervious to moisture, steel studs work well in bathrooms and water-prone basements.

 - Difficult Cutting: Cutting steel studs is more difficult than cutting lumber.
 You can use a chop saw or Skilsaw with a metal cutting blade in conjunction with tin snips.

 - Limited Availability: Metal studs found at your local home improvement store will only come in the most popular dimensions.
 Unusual dimensions will need to be found at stores that cater to contractors.
 What you will find at your local Home Depot mainly are studs of the same dimension as wood 2x4's and in 25 gauge steel, ranging from 8 feet to 12 feet in length.

 - Safety Issues: Cutting metal studs is more hazardous than cutting wood.
 While many home renovators treat safety as an optional measure when cutting wood, it is certainly not optional when cutting metal.
 Cutting metal studs by hand with tin snips is a good recipe for lacerating skin, and the sound produced by an electric saw on metal studs will produce a ringing in your ears for the next week should you forget to wear hearing protection.